HackYourFuture/HTML-CSS/Week2/MAKEME.md

 ### 5. PROJECT: Responsive website

-> Before you start this exercises, make sure to create a folder inside the `hyf-html-exercises` folder.
-Create a `week2` folder and put this exercise files inside.

-> Tip: Use GIT and GitHub along the way, you can easily use this project as part of your portfolio!
+> Tip: Use GIT and GitHub along the way, so that you can practice it!

 In this project you're going to rebuild `the homepage` of an existing responsive website.
 Choose one of the following: